An Introduction to Basic Electronics

 Example of a schematic circuit diagram

 A schematic is only an abstract diagram.
-To make it into a real-world design it must now be “converted” into a Printed Circuit Board (PCB) layout.
+To bring it into the real world it must now be turned into a Printed Circuit Board (PCB).

 An electronic module is a self-contained circuit designed to perform a specific function, and to be integrated into an existing system.
 One of the most common types of electronic modules is a wireless module.